-In this blog you will find some fun and interesting facts about the small cosmopolitan city of Marbella and which happens to be home of one of the best hospitality schools in the World: Les Roches Marbella!
+Although it sits within one of Spain’s premier tourism regions, the Costa Del Sol, Marbella has so much more to offer than just luxurious seaside resorts.
+In this article you will find some fun and interesting facts about the city which provides a home to one of the best hospitality schools in the world: Les Roches Marbella!

 Originally a mining town & fishing village